benbrastmckie/.config/README.md

 ## A complete configuration for writing LaTeX documents with NeoVim.

-The following sections provide instalation instructions for Mac and Arch Linux operating systems.
+The following sections provide installation instructions for Mac and Arch Linux operating systems.
 I present an overview of the resulting functionality in [this](https://www.youtube.com/playlist?list=PLBYZ1xfnKeDToZ2XXbUGSC7BkorWdyNh3) video series as well as a configuration guide [here](https://www.youtube.com/playlist?list=PLBYZ1xfnKeDRbxgKSDZ-41U3DF9foKC1J).
 I have also included a [Cheat Sheet](https://github.com/benbrastmckie/.config/blob/master/CheatSheet.md) with all of the key-bindings that I have set for writing LaTeX documents with NeoVim.